Sacks of unread letters hold up India's fight against tobacco

 Some health officials suspect the letter-writing campaign was orchestrated by the tobacco industry to hold up the process.

-“It appears to be an organised campaign as a lot of letters were photocopied and sent in same-coloured envelopes from one town or village,” said a health ministry official, who sought anonymity as he is not authorised to speak to the media.
+“It appears to be an organized campaign as a lot of letters were photocopied and sent in same-colored envelopes from one town or village,” said a health ministry official, who sought anonymity as he is not authorized to speak to the media.

-While there is no evidence to back up such suspicions, there are signs of an organised letter-writing campaign.
+While there is no evidence to back up such suspicions, there are signs of an organized letter-writing campaign.

 At least one pack of letters seen by Reuters consisted of dozens of the same printed objections signed by different people.
 Several protest e-mails came from employees of India’s largest cigarette maker, ITC Ltd..